assemblerflow/flowcraft/docs/create_template.rst

 MainWrapper decorator
 ^^^^^^^^^^^^^^^^^^^^^

+This :class:`~assemblerflow.templates.utils.assemblerflow_base.MainWrapper`
-This class decorator allows the program to fetch information on the script version, build and template name.
+class decorator allows the program to fetch information on the script version, build and template name.
 For example::

     # This can also be declared after the imports